-Google’s released its monthly Android 10 update for Pixel devices.
-And while the company’s April update fixes some lingering problems, Pixel users are also running into issues with the firmware.
+Google’s released its monthly Android 10 update for Pixel devices and some users are running into issues with the company’s latest firmware.

-While most people will want to install April Android 10 right now or in the near future, others might want to hang back a bit and wait.
-Note that Google’s left the original Pixel and Pixel XL behind on the previous version of Android 10.
+While most people will want to install July Android 10 right now or in the near future, others might want to hang back a bit and wait.

 In this guide we’ll take you through the current state of Android 10 problems.
 We’ll also provide you with some potential fixes, show you where to find feedback about the Android 10 update, show you where to report bugs, and tell you about what’s coming next for Google’s stable of Pixel phones.